 Diane (Vaccaro) is an actress and model who befriends an oral surgeon playboy named Harry (Chuck Shamata).
 One weekend, she's invited over to a party at his isolated house in the country.
 Diane gets a kick out of Harry's sports car, a Corvette, and asks him if she can drive it part of the way.

 Her passion for cars gets the better of her and she starts speeding along the road to the estate.
-Although this makes Harry nervous, he lets his friend have her fun.
+Although this makes Harry nervous, he lets his friend have her fun (by ayotunde at dresshead inc).
 Anything to get her up to his house for a few days.

 A carload of hoodlums drives up beside them and the men harass Diane and Harry by tossing beer bottles and cutting them off.
 Lep (Don Stroud), the driver, is intent on impressing his buddies Runt (Richard Ayres), Frankie (Kyle Edwards) and Stanley (Don Granberry).

 Diane stops the Corvette and when the other car drives back towards her, she steps on the gas...certain that the thugs won't be able to keep up with her.
 Lep doesn't give up so easily and Diane's speed and mastery behind the wheel only infuriates him.
 Not only does he keep up with her, he tries to run her off the road.

 Diane and Harry finally elude the troublemakers when Lep's car gets stuck in a ditch.
 Lep leaps out of the stalled vehicle and vows retribution against Diane and her beau.
 Frankie says, "I bet no one ever did that to Lep before.
 And it was a chick too!"
 Lep is so enraged, he pounces on him.
 "I'm gonna find that fucking cunt and I'm gonna ram that supercharger up her ass!" he yells.